Developing a winning marketing campaign can be a daunting task.

 So, how do you choose which channels are best?
 Should you use multiple channels?
 What about all the different digital marketing channels?

-There’s a reason I’m dedicated an entire blog to this topic!
+There’s a reason I’ve dedicated an entire blog to this topic!

 Let’s get started…

-I’ll just go ahead an knock out the obvious choice.
+I’ll just go ahead and knock out the obvious choice.

 Digital marketing in 2019 isn’t an option – it’s critical to the success of your campaigns.
 Oh, and don’t just optimize your messaging and design for mobile – start with it.